obiwanskywalkr/odin-tic-tac-toe/README.md

 A basic Tic Tac Toe game made with HTML, CSS, and JavaScript.

-The goal with this project was to practice using factory functions and the module pattern and to also practice keeping the global namespace clean.
+The goal with this project was to practice using factory functions, the module pattern, and to also practice keeping the global namespace clean.